kirenz/mr/docs/course-syllabus.md

 - The exam will partly consist of the exercises provided in the book "Introduction to Modern Statistics (IMS)".
 Note that only the *odd numbered* exercises are exam relevant.

 - The exam will also contain other content ("OC") besides topics covered in "Introduction to Modern Statistics (IMS)".
-Take a look at the [course syllabus](../docs/course-syllabus.md) to get an overview about contents from IMS and OC.
+Take a look at the [course schedule](../docs/course-schedule.md) to get an overview about contents from IMS and OC.

-- In the exam, you will also need to perform coding tasks like the ones provided in the [course overview](../docs/code-overview.md)
+- In the exam, you will also need to perform coding tasks like the ones provided in the [code overview](../docs/code-overview.md)

 <!-- The exam will focus on the conceptual understanding of the content but will also cover programming topics.   -->